2 dead, driver arrested after crash in western Quebec | CBC News

 Gatineau police say that before the fatal crash, the Corolla was spotted at the intersection of rue George and chemin Filion, about four kilometres south.

-It then headed north along rue George before turning right at rue Maclaren and colliding with the power poles.
+It then headed north along rue George before turning right at rue Maclaren and crashing.

 Anyone on that stretch who saw the vehicle or took photos or video should get in touch, police said.

-More than 1,000 Hydro-Québec ended up losing power after the crash, the utility told Radio-Canada.
+More than 1,000 Hydro-Québec customers ended up losing power after the crash, the utility told Radio-Canada.

-Avenue de Buckingham was still closed Sunday afternoon between rue Lamennais and rue Joseph, as was chemin Maclaren between rue Charles and rue Georges.

 Corrections